 Religious Powers: I got “Send Sinners on quests” and “Ordain other priests” first.
 The latter makes sense for a cult that is intend to spread, the other is powerful within a believing community… but I wanted something more… something more gameable, perhaps.
 The third result was “Lift Curses”.
 DING!DING!DING!
 Jackpot!
 In a time with strange powers raising their heads, the ability to lift a curse would be something that would be reckoned.
 For a long time, one player character in my group walked around with hand-turned-to-stone because he was not sure how to get rid of this curse.
 The church did not seemed to be an option.
 I guess he would have rather turned to a fringe-thing.

 Taboos, Oaths and Vows gave me “Cannot Carry to much metal”, “Cannot Benefit from Spells Directly” and “Cannot Own Property”.
 Obviously, the faith was -not- about material or supernatural benefit for their “chosen”.
 Interesting.
-The metal-bit is a bit lame and hackneyed to me, but in the context it is easy to turn it into another part of the “own property” taboo: metal tools and jewelry WERE valuable in the middle ages, and not owning to much of fits the “abstain from wealth” theme quite fine.
+The metal-bit is a bit lame and hackneyed to me, but in the context it is easy to turn it into another part of the “own property” taboo: metal tools and jewelry WERE valuable in the middle ages, and not owning to much of this fits the “abstain from wealth” theme quite fine.
 But, what is this faith centered on?

 The Earthbound Gods (Neutral): gave me the term “wild mother” with the virtue “sacrifice”.
 And quickly, things feel into place in my mind.
 Naming the faith something like “Wild Mother” would be a bit to close to the source.
 After a bit of pondering I choose the rather unassuming “The Loving Mother”.